 How often in life do we get the chance to press the ‘’RESET-button’’?
-If you are anything like me, then the thought of starting all over again will fill you with frustration and resentment.
+If you are anything like me, then the thought of starting all over again will fill you with frustration and impatience.
 Perhaps you are not like me and you find that going back to the start is discovering yourself in a whole new way?
 Think of it this way, starting again may lead you onto a quest to building the strongest, healthiest and most able body you have ever had!
 Sounds good?

 Whenever pregnancy arrives at your doorstep, it is always a journey filled with excitement and changes and many unknowns.
 One thing is guaranteed to you and I think it is worth celebrating instead of expecting that you will be somehow worse off after having a baby.
 You get to start at the beginning.
 Granted you might not have as much time to exercise as you did before you had kids, but could you compromise on something else in your life?
 And if you did, what would you gain?
 The journey is never predicable so having a clear strategy in place for how you are going to achieve a strong and able post pregnancy body is a smart decision.
 Pilates Professionals across the globe would agree that a structured and tailored approach will undoubtedly give you the best results.
 What if we can just remember that starting at the beginning, rebuilding your inner strength by taking one step at a time will give you a whole new appreciation for what your body is able to do today, tomorrow and the next day.